 What I Did This Quarter

-So, I haven’t blogged in 4 months, and I’m starting to get withdrawal symptoms.
+So, I haven’t blogged in a few months, and I’m starting to get withdrawal symptoms.
 Let’s get right into this!

-If you couldn’t tell from how late this report is, I’m absolutely flooded with work at the moment, but I’m slowly catching up.
+I’m absolutely flooded with work at the moment, but I’m slowly catching up.
 I have dozens of active projects, several self-inflicted deadlines, and a bunch of real-life obligations to deal with.
-It feels like I have been in “catch up mode” for months on end (and honestly, I have).
+It feels like I have been in “catch up mode” for months on end…and honestly, I have.

 I need to stop overextending and fix my life…right?

-Wrong! :D I’m taking my game development business to the next level.
+Nope!
+I’m taking my business to the next level.